Augustine-Geeft/alx-system_engineering-devops/0x00-shell_basics/README.md

 Script that prints the type of file

 13-symbolic_link
-Command to create a symbolic link
+Command to create a symbolic link.

+14-copy_html
+Script that copies all html files from the working directory to the parent directory, but updates the parent directory with newer versions of the files.